 What is a foreign trust?

-A foreign trust is a trust set up in New Zealand with New Zealand resident trustees, however the beneficiaries and settlor(s) of the trust reside overseas (i.e. outside New Zealand's tax jurisdiction).
+A foreign trust is a trust set up in New Zealand with New Zealand resident trustees.
+However, the beneficiaries and settlor(s) of the trust reside overseas (i.e. outside New Zealand's tax jurisdiction).
 Foreign trusts are also known as 'offshore trusts' or 'New Zealand exempt trusts'.

 Commonly, New Zealand foreign trusts derive all of their income and hold all their assets offshore.

-Why are NZ foreign trusts so popular?
+Why are New Zealand foreign trusts so popular?

 Tax advantages of foreign trusts